endowdly/endo-recipes/src/jimmysMichiganSauce.md

 Add seasoning to taste.

 5. Stir in mustard and ketchup and tomato paste.
-Mix well and continue to stew, stirring occasionally.
+Mix well and continue to stew, stirring now and then.
-When the vinegar has cooked out of the mustard, add onions to meat.
+Add onions to meat when the vinegar has cooked out of the mustard.
-Mix sauce well.
+Mix sauce well then take off heat.
-Remove sauce from heat when well blended.

 Serve
 -----